abhishek-rs/jaimerblog/src/pages/for-young-readers/2021-02-16-coming-soon.md

   - family and friendship
   - travel
 ---
-The story of two girls, forced together through a blended family, work through their differences to have adventures all over the world.
+The story of two girls, forced together through a blended family, work through their differences and have adventures all over the world.

 ***Sneak Peak:*** ***Coming April 2021***